ruez-beez/Final-Project/README.md

 - GitHub Pages
 ## Credits
 Javascript tutorials
--Collapsible - "How TO - Collapse" - W3schools
+- Collapsible - "How TO - Collapse" - W3schools
--Planet Slider - "How to Build a Custom JavaScript Slider from Scratch" - Bytescrum -Auto Slideshow - "How TO - Slideshow" - W3schools HTML/CSS
+- Planet Slider - "How to Build a Custom JavaScript Slider from Scratch" - Bytescrum
+- Auto Slideshow - "How TO - Slideshow" - W3schools
+HTML/CSS
--Media Queries - W3schools
+- Media Queries - W3schools
--Paragraph Font - Montserrat
+- Paragraph Font - Montserrat
--Header Fonts - Termina
+- Header Fonts - Termina
--Icons - Google Font Icons
+- Icons - Google Font Icons
 Research references
--Planet Information Copy and Pictures - NASA
+- Planet Information Copy and Pictures - NASA

 ## Future Improvements
 I would like to improve the margins, since some of the sections aren’t fully aligned.
 Another improvement that I would like to make is regarding the planet's pages images.
 An improvement would be to add smaller images that correspond with media queries measuring the screen width.